MarySeph/My-Neocities/Meta.md

 > [[UpdateArchive]] | [[Layouts]]

-This site is being developed with [Obsidian](https://obsidian.md/) using markdown then converted to HTML in VSCode before being uploaded to Neocities.
+This site is being developed with [Obsidian](https://obsidian.md/)-flavored markdown then converted to HTML in VSCode before being uploaded to Neocities.

 The site's [source code](https://github.com/MarySeph/Marys-Creative-Corner) and a [page template](https://github.com/MarySeph/Marys-Creative-Corner/blob/main/template.htm) are available on Github for download.

-Copyright statement of this site is still pending as I figure that out.
+Copyright statement of this site is pending.

 ## Accessibility
 This website has been designed to be responsible on mobile and desktop.
 See below for potential accessibility issues.